montrehack/montrehack.github.com/index.md

 473 Ste-Catherine Ouest, Suite 300, Montréal, QC H3B 1B1, Canada

-The entrance is on the side of the building, close to the church.
+The entrance is on the side of the church.
+Take the outside stairs to the 3rd floor.

 ## When

-Monday August 21st from 6pm to 9pm (followed by drinks at Bénélux)
+Monday September 18th from 6pm to 9pm (followed by drinks at Bénélux)

 ## How